Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 To create a `VmaAllocator`, use [vmaCreateAllocator()](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__init.html#ga200692051ddb34240248234f5f4c17bb).
 The basic allocator requires a `VkInstance`, `VkPhysicalDevice`, and `VkDevice`.
 There are also:

 * `uint32_t vulkanApiVersion`.
 Same Vulkan version you have provided to `vkCreateInstance()`.
 * `VmaAllocatorCreateFlags flags`.
-Used to allow VMA to use [specified](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__init.html#ga4f87c9100d154a65a4ad495f7763cf7c), memory-related [device extensions](/blog/vulkan-initialization/).
+Used to allow VMA to use [specified](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__init.html#ga4f87c9100d154a65a4ad495f7763cf7c), memory-related <CrossPostLink permalink="/blog/vulkan-initialization/" paragraph="Vulkan device extensions">device extensions</CrossPostLink>.
 * `VkDeviceSize preferredLargeHeapBlockSize`.
 VMA allocates memory in blocks.
 Set preferred block size.
 Usually leave the default 256 MB.
 * `VkAllocationCallbacks* pAllocationCallbacks`.
 Allows you to intercept all allocations and assign the **CPU**(!) memory yourself.
 I don't think it's possible to use this field to allocate GPU memory.
 Still, it's nice for debugging.
 * `VmaDeviceMemoryCallbacks* pDeviceMemoryCallbacks`.
 [Callbacks](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/struct_vma_device_memory_callbacks.html) for `pfnAllocate()` and `pfnFree()`.
 Both functions return `void` and are only for logging purposes.